 Currently, the company pays a $0.14 quarterly dividend, which translates to a $0.56 annual distribution and a 2.7 dividend yield.
 This yield rates exceeds the company’s five-year average yield by 3.6%.

 The Briggs & Stratton Corporation started paying a dividend back in 1929.
 Between 2006 and 2008 the company did not raise its annual dividend and then had to cut the dividend in half over the subsequent years.
 However, since the dividend cuts in 2009 and 2010, the company hiked its dividends for the past six consecutive years.
 In that period, the company boosted its annual dividend payout at an average rate of 4.1% per year.

 While the company’s share price experienced considerable volatility and grew only 9% over the past five years, it rose more than 15% over the past 12 months.
 In mid-April 2017, the share price dropped 12% in a single trading session following a release of quarterly financial data, which revealed that the company missed its estimates.
 Since that significant drop, the share price increased 2% and closed on September 7, 2017, at $21.52, which is 15.2% higher than it was 12 months ago.

-Dividend increases, dividend decreases, new dividend announcements, dividend suspensions and other dividend changes occur daily.
+Dividend increases, dividend decreases, new dividend announcements, dividend suspensions, changing dividend yields and other dividend changes occur daily.
 To make sure you don’t miss any important announcements, sign up for our E-mail Alerts.
 Let us do the hard work of gathering the data and sending the relevant information directly to your inbox.